Guidoriccio da Fogliano at the Siege of Montemassi: History

 These frescoes eventually filled two walls of the meeting room in the Palazzo Pubblico.
 Between 1314 and 1331 at least seven castles were painted.
 Documents show that Simone Martini painted at least four of them: Montemassi and Sasso Forte in 1330, and Arcidosso and Castel Del Piano in 1331.
 Around 1345, many of these frescoes had to make way for the Mappamondo, the world map by Ambrogio Lorenzetti which is now lost.
 In the seventeenth or eighteenth century, major restoration work was carried out to restore images that had been lost during the construction of the Mappamondo.

 The fresco with the equestrian image has always captured the imagination of art historians and the general public.
 It is seen as a unique mix of realism and artistic imagination.
 For many it is not just a portrait of one particular warlord during a specific campaign, but a reflection on war and knighthood in general.
 The Guidoriccio has been considered one of the first secular, i.e. strictly non-religious, portraits, and one of the first monumental landscape paintings in Western art.
-An icon of 14th-century art, it was considered to be one of the best works by Simone Martini.
+An icon of 14th-century art, it was considered by art historians to be one of the best works by Simone Martini.

 Over the centuries, the horseman has become an emblem of Siena which is still frequently found on souvenirs and local products.
 Many tourists came, and come, to Siena to see the fresco.

 Controversy

 The Castle of Montemassi is clearly recognizable in the Guidoriccio.
 Therefore, it was long believed that this must be the fresco that Simone Martine was commissioned to paint by the Sienese city government in 1330.
 This assumption was challenged in 1977 by the American art historians Gordon Moran and Michael Mallory.
 At first, they claimed that while most of the fresco had indeed been painted by Martini, the central image of the horseman had not.
 They came to this conclusion because in their view horse and rider are not really part of the wider scene.
 They also pointed out that commander Guidoriccio da Fogliano changed his allegiance to on an enemy of Siena in 1333.
 It seemed unlikely that the Council of Nine would have tolerated the portrait of "a turncoat" in such a prominent place in the town hall.
 Moran and Mallory suggested that the rider image was added to the fresco in 1351, after the death of Guidoriccio da Fogliano who had by then been reinstated as commander of the Sienese troops.
-Simone Martini died in 1344.
+Simone Martini had died in 1344.

 This theory was at first not taken seriously at all, and later fiercely contested.
 Moran and Mallory have stated that they were systematically thwarted by prominent Italian art historians and by the Sienese authorities.
 Their publications were rejected by journals and not included in scholarly bibliographies and catalogs.
 They say that they were prevented from presenting their theory at conferences, and were not allowed to do further research in Siena.